Skip to main content

 In such cases, the ADA’s confidentiality requirements still apply to any information obtained through a disability-related inquiry or medical examination.
 However, other health-related information collected by the program might not have the same level of federal protection.
 This potential regulatory gap highlights the importance of understanding the specific structure of your employer’s wellness program.

 Furthermore, the rise of wellness technologies, such as wearable fitness trackers and health applications, introduces new complexities.
 The data generated by these technologies may not always be covered by HIPAA, depending on who provides the technology and how the data is stored and shared.
-This evolving technological landscape presents new challenges for the existing regulatory framework and raises important questions about the future of privacy in the workplace.
+This evolving technological landscape presents new challenges for the existing regulatory framework and raises important questions about the future of health data privacy in the workplace.

 Regulatory Oversight of Wellness Programs